adrianlungu/ScreenSleep/Readme.md

 Find the latest release [here](https://github.com/AdrianLungu/ScreenSleep/releases).

-Or just download version 1.0.1 from [here](https://github.com/AdrianLungu/ScreenSleep/releases/download/v1.0.1/ScreenSleep-1.0.1.7z).
+Or just download version 1.0.3 from [here](https://github.com/adrianlungu/ScreenSleep/releases/download/v1.0.3/ScreenSleep-1.0.3.7z).

-Just decompress it to your favourite folder and run it as is!
+Just decompress it to your favorite folder and run it as is!

 ## Getting Help